 - Depending on the state, open enrollment policies are either mandatory or voluntary.

 - Mandatory policies require districts to participate in open enrollment.

-- Voluntary policies allow districts to choose whether to participate in open enrollment, often allowing school districts the discretion to enter into transfer agreements with other districts.
+- Voluntary policies allow districts to choose whether to participate in open enrollment, often allowing districts the discretion to enter into transfer agreements with other districts.

 - In a few states, open enrollment is a function of geographic access to schools.
 For example, Montana and Georgia both require open enrollment for students facing lengthy transportation time or geographic barriers to attending their assigned schools.

 - Does the state have open enrollment programs?